abbyssoul/libsolace/README.md

 make codecheck
 ```

-It is also a good idea to run valgrind on the test suit to make sure that the memory is safe
+It is also a good idea to run Valgrind on the test suit to make sure that the memory is safe
 ```shell
 make verify
 ```